DoctressWasTaken/Lightshield_proxy/README.md

 Tools and Code-Sections of the Lightshield Framework that were better fit to be provided through dependency rather then included in the main project.

+#### What currently doesn't work:
+- The keys used to save data in Redis are not linked to the API key, as such multiple keys have to use multiple Redis servers.

 ### Ratelimiter (WIP)